icopy-site/awesome/docs/awesome/awesome-kustomize.md

 ## Guides

-Kustomize guides based on their level or type like 📰 Article, 📺 Video, 🧪 Lab.
+Kustomize guides based on their level or type, like 📰 Article, 📺 Video, 🧪 Lab.

 ### Novice

 - 📰 [Declarative Management of Kubernetes Objects Using Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) - The official Kubernetes documentation task for Kustomize.
 - 📰 [Configure Kubernetes with Kustomize](https://cloud.google.com/anthos-config-management/docs/concepts/kustomize) - A guide helps to get started with Kustomize, understand its intended use cases, and find resources for using it with other Google Cloud tools.
 - 📺 [Organizing the YAML mess with Kustomize](https://www.youtube.com/watch?v=1fCAwFGX38U) - A talk shows how Kustomize could help to manage Kubernetes YAML files with a growing number of services and environments.
-- 📺 [Kustomize: Deploy Your App with Template Free YAML](https://www.youtube.com/watch?v=ahMIBxufNR0) - A talk introduces Kustomize, a declarative application management system, that allows deployments to be described as template free YAML.
+- 📺 [Kustomize: Deploy Your App with Template Free YAML](https://www.youtube.com/watch?v=ahMIBxufNR0) - A talk introduces Kustomize, a declarative application management system that allows deployments to be described as template-free YAML.

 ### Intermediate

-- 🧪 [ArgoCD GitOps Tutorial - Working with Kustomize](https://redhat-scholars.github.io/argocd-tutorial/argocd-tutorial/03-kustomize.html) - A hands-on lab covers using Kustomize in GitOps and it goes through the Kustomize syntax and deploying a Kustomized application.
+- 🧪 [ArgoCD GitOps Tutorial - Working with Kustomize](https://redhat-scholars.github.io/argocd-tutorial/argocd-tutorial/03-kustomize.html) - A hands-on lab covers using Kustomize in GitOps, and it goes through the Kustomize syntax and deploying a Kustomized application.
 - 📰 [3 ways to customize off-the-shelf Helm charts with Kustomize](https://tech.aabouzaid.com/2020/09/3-ways-to-customize-off-the-shelf-helm-charts-with-kustomize-kubernetes.html) - A guide covers 3 different ways to use Kustomize and Helm together.
 - 📰 [Using Kustomize Components with Cluster API](https://blog.scottlowe.org/2021/11/01/using-kustomize-components-with-cluster-api/) - A clear use case of using Kustomize Components.

 ### Advanced

 - 📰 [Advanced Kustomize features](https://www.innoq.com/en/blog/advanced-kustomize-features/) - A guide covers more than 5 advanced Kustomize capabilities.
-- 📰 [Set OpenAPI patch strategy for Kubernetes Custom Resources](https://tech.aabouzaid.com/2022/11/set-openapi-patch-strategy-for-kubernetes-custom-resources-kustomize.html) - A guide shows how to provide schema to control the patch strategy of the CRDs.
+- 📰 [Set OpenAPI patch strategy for Kubernetes Custom Resources](https://tech.aabouzaid.com/2022/11/set-openapi-patch-strategy-for-kubernetes-custom-resources-kustomize.html) - A guide shows how to provide a schema to control the patch strategy of the CRDs.
 - 📺 [Customizing Kustomize with Client-Side Custom Resources](https://www.youtube.com/watch?v=YlFUv4F5PYc) - A talk covers extending Kustomize via plugins to address common yet idiosyncratic application needs.
 - 📺 [Own your YAML: extending Kustomize via Plugins](https://www.youtube.com/watch?v=Xoh_OpLoVtI) - A talk shows how to create custom resources using Kustomize external plugins.
-- 📰 [Kustomize Enhancement with KRM Functions](https://www.innoq.com/en/blog/kustomize-enhancement-with-krm-functions/) - A detailed guide covers KRM concept and how to use it in Kustomize plugins.
+- 📰 [Kustomize Enhancement with KRM Functions](https://www.innoq.com/en/blog/kustomize-enhancement-with-krm-functions/) - A detailed guide covers the KRM concept and how to use it in Kustomize plugins.

 ### Tips & Tricks

-- 📰 [Delete a manifest from a Kustomize base](https://tech.aabouzaid.com/2021/05/delete-a-manifest-from-kustomize-base.html) - A handy way to delete named manifest using Kustomize patch.
+- 📰 [Delete a manifest from a Kustomize base](https://tech.aabouzaid.com/2021/05/delete-a-manifest-from-kustomize-base.html) - A handy way to delete a named manifest using Kustomize patch.
 - 📰 [Apply Kustomize builtin transformers on a single resource](https://tech.aabouzaid.com/2022/04/apply-kustomize-builtin-transformers-on-a-single-resource.html) - A way to use internal transformers on specific resources.
-- 📰 [Pass extra data to the Containerized KRM function](https://tech.aabouzaid.com/2022/12/pass-extra-data-to-the-containerized-krm-function.html) - Different cases of share data with Containerized KRM function.
+- 📰 [Pass extra data to the Containerized KRM function](https://tech.aabouzaid.com/2022/12/pass-extra-data-to-the-containerized-krm-function.html) - Different cases of sharing data with the Containerized KRM function.

 ## Snippets